quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 when the offset of the largest received packet number since the last detected reordering event exceeds the Reordering Threshold.

-More correctly, this means if a gap in the packet number is detected, one additional ACK frame will be sent if the difference between the largest received packet number and the packet number of the last in-order packet number is larger than the Reordering Threshold for the first time (largest_unacknowledged - largest_inorder > Reordering Threshold).
+More concretely, this means if a gap in the packet number is detected, one additional ACK frame will be sent if the difference between the largest received packet number and the packet number of the last in-order packet number is larger than the Reordering Threshold for the first time (largest_unacknowledged - largest_inorder > Reordering Threshold).